-I built a bench for the entryway of my brother-in-law’s new home while we were there.
+While I was in Washington helping decorating my brother-in-law’s new house, I ended up building an entryway bench.
 I kind of loved it and wanted to strap it to the top of the van to bring it home!
 I wish I could have seen it all finished.
 You see there is this thing about the Northwest …

 It is humid!
 I was all in love with how green it was and almost wanted to move there until I realized that the chilly humid air made stain take FOREVER to dry!!!
 I am use to dry Utah air that allows things to dry quickly.
 I did not factor in the extra dry time.
 So I was not able to seal it with the wipe-on poly and see it with the pillows and other decor.
 You can even see the little pieces of cardboard under the legs of the bench since it was still tacky when we brought it inside.

-My sister-in-law loves red ( ME TOO!) so I went shopping in her office where all the boxes of her things from the old house were.
+My sister-in-law loves red so I went shopping in her office where all the boxes of her things from the old house were.
 The cheapest way to decorate is to go shopping in your own home :) I grabbed some things to use in the entry.

 When my sister-in-law and I were shopping at antique stores, we came across an old church pew.
 We both loved it, but not the price tag.
 It was very simple in its design.
 So when we decided to have me build one instead of buying one, I decided to make it similar to the antique pew we had seen.